rohithegde/rohithegde.github.com/_posts/2020-11-01-ai-100-engineer-certification-preparation.md

 - Design AI solutions (40-45%)
 - Implement and monitor AI solutions (25-30%)

-As yu see - this needs a lot of foundation knowledge (Azure + data engineering).
-I found 50% of the exam to involve the fundamentals of Azure.
+As you see - this needs a lot of foundation knowledge (Azure + data engineering).
+I found 50% of the exam questions to involve the fundamentals of Azure.
 The rest was a mix of cogntitive services and other supporting tools.
 The exam is targeted for a data engineer who is comfortable with Azure.
-Since I cleared AZ-300 and AZ-301 recently, I too found the exam to be easy :D.
+Since I cleared AZ-300 and AZ-301 recently, I too found the exam to be easy :smiley: .
 But it still involved going through a lot of course material !

 There aren't many AI-100 courses out there.
 But couple of  websites which helped me prepare :